SpringBoard0811/Unified-Military-Analytics-and-Comparison/Milestone-2/README.md

-# 📊 Milestone 2 – KPI Development & Dashboard Preparation
-## Unified Military Analytics and Comparison Dashboard

----

-## 📌 Project Overview

-The **Unified Military Analytics and Comparison Dashboard** project is designed to create an analytical system for examining and comparing the military capabilities of countries across the world.

-**Milestone 2** concentrates on converting the cleaned military dataset into **analytical Key Performance Indicators (KPIs)** and preparing the information for visualization through **Power BI dashboards**.

-During this phase, KPI measures were developed directly in **Power BI using DAX (Data Analysis Expressions)**.
-This allows the dashboard to support dynamic filtering, interactive exploration, and deeper analytical insights.
-Additionally, the **basic layout and planning of the dashboard** were designed during this stage, which will be further enhanced in the next phases of development.

-This milestone transforms raw military statistics into **meaningful and actionable analytical indicators**.

----

-# ⚙️ KPI Creation using DAX

-In this stage, several analytical metrics were implemented within **Power BI** using **DAX formulas**.
-These indicators help in performing detailed comparisons related to military capability, defense spending efficiency, and resource allocation.

-### Key KPIs Implemented

-#### 📊 Assets per Capita

-This metric evaluates the relationship between the total military equipment available and the manpower capacity of a country.

-**Formula**

-Assets per Capita = ('clean_military_data'[total_aircraft] +
- 'clean_military_data'[tanks] +
- 'clean_military_data'[naval_assets])
- /
- 'clean_military_data'[total_manpower]

----

-### 💰 Budget-to-GDP Ratio

-This KPI indicates the percentage of a country's economic output that is allocated to defense expenditure.

-**Formula**

-Budget-to-GDP Ratio =
-'clean_military_data'[defense_budget] / 'clean_military_data'[gdp]

----

-### 🌐 Power Index Rank Gap

-This metric determines the difference between a country’s military ranking and the highest-ranked nation in the dataset.

-**Formula**

-Power Index Rank Gap =
-RANKX(
-    ALL('clean_military_data'),
-    'clean_military_data'[p_rank]
-)

-MIN('military_cleaned'[p_rank])

-These KPIs help the dashboard emphasize **defense efficiency, strategic investment levels, and relative military strength among countries.**

----

-# 🌍 Data Enrichment

-To support more comprehensive analysis, additional contextual information was added to the dataset.

-### Added Metadata Fields

-- **Continent**
-- **Geographical Region**
-- **Military Alliance Indicators** (for example, NATO membership)

-Including these attributes enables the dashboard to perform:

-- Regional comparisons
-- Analysis of military alliances
-- Grouped global military insights

----

-# 📊 Dashboard Planning

-The dashboard framework was planned to present multiple analytical perspectives related to global military power.

-The following dashboard components were conceptualized to guide the final visualization design.

-## Planned Dashboard Modules
-### Data/Sample_1.png

-### ⚡ Quick Stats
-Provides a high-level summary of global military KPIs and combined statistics.

-### 🌍 Nation Overview
-Displays detailed military information for individual countries.

-### ⚖️ Compare Powers
-Allows comparison of military capabilities across multiple countries.

-### 🤝 Coalition Builder
-Supports simulation and evaluation of combined military alliances.

-These sections provide both **strategic overview insights and detailed country-level comparisons.**

----

-# 🛠 Technologies Used

-The following technologies were utilized in this milestone:

-- **Python** – Data preparation and processing
-- **Pandas** – Data manipulation and transformation
-- **Jupyter Notebook** – Development and documentation
-- **Power BI** – Interactive data visualization
-- **DAX (Data Analysis Expressions)** – Creation of KPI measures

----

-# 📈 Milestone Outcome

-By the completion of **Milestone 2**, the project provides:

-- A **military dataset enriched with analytical KPIs**
-- **Dynamic KPI measures** created through DAX
-- A **prototype Power BI dashboard structure**
-- Clearly defined dashboard modules for advanced military analysis

-This milestone lays the **foundation for building a complete global military comparison and analytics platform.**
+# Milestone 2 – KPI Engineering & Dashboard Planning
+Project: Unified Military Analytics and Comparison Dashboard

+## Overview
+Milestone 2 focuses on transforming the raw military dataset into analytical features (KPIs) and preparing the data for visualization in Tableau.
+This stage also includes designing the dashboard structure and prototyping the interaction flow for the final analytics platform.

+## KPI Engineering
+New analytical metrics were created from the raw military dataset:

+- **Power Index Rank Gap** – Difference between a country's military rank and the top-ranked country.
+- **Assets per Capita** – Total military assets relative to total manpower.
+- **Budget-to-GDP Ratio** – Defense budget as a proportion of national GDP.

+These KPIs enable comparative analysis of military strength, resource efficiency, and economic investment in defense.

+## Data Enrichment
+To support regional and alliance-based analysis, the dataset was enriched with metadata including:

+- Continent
+- Geographic region
+- Military alliance flags (e.g., NATO membership)

+## Data Preparation
+The dataset was formatted for Tableau visualization in two formats:

+- **Wide Format** – Each metric stored as a column for quick KPI comparison.
+- **Long Format** – Restructured for flexible dashboard visualizations and filtering.

+Final dataset exported as:

+`military_final.xlsx`

+## Dashboard Planning
+Initial dashboard layouts were designed to guide the final visualization system.
+The following dashboard modules were planned:

+- **Quick Stats** – Global military overview and KPIs
+- **Nation Overview** – Detailed military profile for each country
+- **Compare Powers** – Multi-country comparison dashboard
+- **Coalition Builder** – Alliance and coalition strength simulation

+A prototype dashboard was created using sample data to validate interactions and navigation flow.

+## Files in Milestone 2
+- `Milestone_2.ipynb` – Notebook for KPI computation and dataset preparation
+- `generate_kpis.py` – Script to generate KPI features
+- `military_final.xlsx` – Final dataset prepared for Tableau
+- `dashboard_storyboard.pdf` – Layout sketches and dashboard design

+## Technologies Used
+- Python
+- Pandas
+- Jupyter Notebook
+- Tableau

+## Output
+A KPI-enriched military dataset and an initial dashboard prototype ready for visualization and interactive analytics.